burnworks/quickdictate/README.en.md

 ## Notes

-Using `gpt-4o-mini-transcribe` incurs usage costs.
+Using `gpt-4o-mini-transcribe` or `gpt-4o-mini-realtime-preview` incurs usage costs.
 If you continuously transcribe long passages, your charges can grow quickly, so monitor your usage carefully.